 - Provide Proof of Ownership: To ensure security, you’ll need to provide proof of ownership, such as your vehicle registration, driver’s license, and VIN.

-- Key Cutting and Programming: The locksmith or dealership will cut a new key and program the transponder chip to match your car’s immobilizer system.
+- Key Cutting and Programming: The locksmith or dealership will cut a new key and program the transponder chip to match your car’s immobiliser system.

 - Testing: Once the key is ready, it will be tested to ensure it works perfectly.